LIDA-Data-Analytics-Team/laser-activity/README.md

 |Subscription|Reader|
 |Azure SQL Database|db_datareader <br>db_datawriter <br>db_ddladmin|

-The function **laser_aad** authenticates against the Microsoft Graph API via App registration.
+The function **laser_users** authenticates against the Microsoft Graph API via App registration.
 - Currently the function uses the Client Secret of _AdamActivityLog-AppReg_
 - The secret has an expiry and will need renewing
 - The App registration requires the following Microsoft Graph Application API Permissions